 Using Multimodal Text Annotations to Promote Cultural Literacy

 Project Director: Dr. Chantelle Warner (U. Arizona).
-Projects Collaborators: Dr. R. Ariew (U. Arizona); Dr. K. da Costa Bezerra (U. Arizona); Dr. G. Cavatorta (U. Arizona), Dr. A. Iğsiz (U. Arizona) [In collaboration with CLAS; CMES; COH]
+Projects Collaborators: Dr. R. Ariew (U. Arizona); Dr. K. da Costa Bezerra (U. Arizona); Dr. A. Iğsiz (New York U., previously U. Arizona) [In collaboration with CLAS; CMES; COH]

 Description: The importance of cultural literacy and transcultural competence, the ability to understand a foreign language and culture on its own terms, has become a pressing issue in foreign language pedagogy in this current age of globalization where meanings traffic easily but superficially.
 However, the teaching of language in culture comes with its own set of pedagogical problems.

 This project will create culturally annotated hypermedia texts in Arabic, German, Portuguese, and Turkish, as well as pedagogical materials to accompany them with the goal of developing new pedagogies for the teaching of language as culture through literary texts.
 (Arabic and Italian hypermedia texts are available in a previous incarnation of this project.
 See below for details.)